 Just mix lemon essential oil with a teaspoon of sea salt, bentonite clay, activated charcoal and turmeric.

-Now that you have learned these tooth powder recipes all you have to do is dip your brush in your favorite and be guaranteed of pearly whites all-summer.
+Now that you have learned these tooth powder recipes, all you have to do is dip your brush in your favorite and be guaranteed some pearly whites!